 There are many options when it comes to drug and alcohol rehabilitation programs.
 Recovering from an alcohol or drug addiction requires the proper treatment, similar to the treatment for any other serious disease.
 Finding the right treatment program for yourself or a loved one is important for ensuring the best chances of success, especially once the program ends.

-Before you make any decisions about which Hyattsville drug rehab or Hyattsville alcohol rehab program to pursue, it’s important that you seriously address the addiction at hand.
+Before you make any decisions about which drug rehab or alcohol rehab program to pursue, it’s important that you seriously address the addiction at hand.
 There are also additional resources in nearby cities and states.
-Whether you’re the one who’s suffering or you’re helping a loved one who is, you need to hash out the details of the addiction, including which substances are involved and how long the addiction has lasted.
+Whether you’re the one who’s suffering or you’re helping a loved one, you need to hash out the details of the addiction, including which substances are involved and how long the addiction has lasted.

 The most intense treatment programs are residential — or inpatient — programs.
-These programs take place entirely at the treatment facility, and require that patients are checked in and live there for the duration.
+These programs take place entirely at the treatment facility and require patients to be checked in to live onsite for the duration of the program.
 Some programs last a few weeks or a few months, but there are some options for programs that last as long as a year.
 Residential programs may offer a variety of services, including individual and group therapy sessions.
 Many programs also offer vocational services to give participants a better chance at success once they graduate.
-If patients have a better chance at finding a job or securing a better economic position, they’re less likely to relapse.
+If patients have a better chance at finding a job or securing a better economic position, they’re less likely to return to regular drug use.

 One step down from residential treatment programs are partial hospitalization programs.
 These programs give patients the flexibility to return home in the evening after spending the day following treatment schedules.
 Patients are permitted to live at home during their treatment programs, as long as their homes don’t pose temptation for engaging in activities that promote drug or alcohol use.
 If the patient’s home doesn’t meet the requirements for a safe and stable environment, then there are often onsite accommodations available.